djware/TrimUITools/README.md

 ```
 ---
 ![batlogo](https://github.com/djware/TrimUITools/assets/85318457/db2a28f4-9070-4c4d-bec2-7954ef520bc0)
 - **LED Batt**: This app changes the colors of the LEDs to reflect the percent left on the battery.
+Run the app again to end it.
  ```bash
         100|9[0-9]) set_led_color 0 255 0 ;; # Green
         8[0-9]|7[0-9]) set_led_color 127 255 0 ;; # Chartreuse Green